OpenRLHF/OpenRLHF/README.md

 OpenRLHF is a high-performance RLHF framework built on Ray, DeepSpeed and HF Transformers:

 - **Simple and easy to use**: OpenRLHF is one of the simplest high-performance RLHF libraries currently available, and compatible with Huggingface models and datasets.
 - **High performance**: RLHF training spends 80% of the time on the sample generation stage.
-Thanks to the ability to use a large inference batch size with Ray and Adam Offload (Pinned Memory), the performance of OpenRLHF with the 13B LLaMA2 model is 4x that of DeepSpeedChat.
-We also support vLLM generation acceleration to further improve the generation performance.
+Thanks to the ability to use a large inference batch size with Ray and Adam Offload (Pinned Memory) and vLLM generation acceleration, the performance of OpenRLHF 2x that of Optimized DeepSpeedChat with Hybrid Engine.
 - **Distributed RLHF**:  OpenRLHF distribute the Actor, Reward, Reference, and Critic models onto separate GPUs using Ray, while placing the Adam optimizer on the CPU.
 This enables full-scale fine-tuning of 70B+ models with multiple A100 80G GPUs and vLLM (see [architecture](./docs/ray_architecture.png)) and 7B models across multiple 24GB RTX 4090 GPUs.
 - **PPO Implementation Tricks**: We integrated the implementation tricks for PPO to improve the training stability, referencing https://arxiv.org/abs/2005.12729 and https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/.